AXYS-Creative/essence/src/posts/blog/dedicating-time-for-what-truly-matters.md

 ---
-title: Dedicating Time to What Truly Matters
+title: Dedicating Time for What Truly Matters
 description: This post explores the importance of intentionally allocating time to the aspects of life that truly matter to you.
 Learn how to make conscious choices that align with your core values and priorities, leading to a more